See answers to the most common questions about submitting to the New London Awards.

 Bookings will open in April 2019.
 Information on how to book will be updated on the NLA website.

 If my project is shortlisted, where will it be displayed?
 Toggle

-Shortlisted and winning projects will be on display in an exhibition at the NLA Galleries in The Building Centre during the months July-September 2017.
-They will also feature in a high quality publication that will be widely disseminated among NLA members, Built Environment professionals and decision-makers and international delegations throughout the year.
+Shortlisted and winning projects will be on display in an exhibition at the NLA Galleries in The Building Centre during the months July-September 2019.
+They will also feature in a high-quality publication that will be widely disseminated among NLA members, Built Environment professionals and decision-makers and international delegations throughout the year.

 All shortlisted projects will also go up for the People’s Choice vote in June with extensive social media reach, enabling the general public to vote for their favourite project.

-Winning schemes will also feature in the press and in the New London Quaterly, as well as be celebrated in NLA events throughout the year.
+Winning schemes will also feature in the press and in the New London Quarterly, as well as be celebrated in NLA events throughout the year.